 University of Wisconsin - Madison

 Anna Meier is a Ph.D. candidate in political science at the University of Wisconsin–Madison.
 She specializes in international security and political violence, with a particular interest in how state actors think about violence.
-Her dissertation research explores the effects of state conceptualizations of terrorism on patterns of participation in violence, explaining variation in who engages in terrorism via attention to individuals' broader information environments and national-level discourses that shape what venues for violence are available and attractive.
-Anna also works on questions of the legitimation of nonstate actors, foreign fighter recruitment, and the study of emotions in international relations.
+Her dissertation research problematizes continued academic, government, and public contention over what constitutes "terrorism", taking this disagreement as a site of state identity production and reproduction that sheds light on variation in counterterrorism policy, organizational recruitment strategies, and individual patterns of participation in political violence across states.
+She is also interested in questions of the legitimation of nonstate actors, the study of emotions in international relations, and text as data.

 Prior to coming to UW, Anna worked at the START Consortium at the University of Maryland, concentrating primarily on the Global Terrorism Database (GTD), and at the Project On Government Oversight (POGO) in Washington.
 She holds an MA in political science from the University of Wisconsin—Madison (2016) and graduated summa cum laude and Phi Beta Kappa from Knox College in 2013 with degrees in international relations and modern languages (German and French).
 Anna is the 2018–2019 Experimental Politics Workshop coordinator and the International Relations Colloquium co-coordinator.